Why is this CO2 project being developed?

 When will the storage of CO2 start?

-Porthos is currently working on the technical details, the Environmental Impact Assessment (EIA) and is also making agreements with companies and the government.
+Porthos is currently working on the technical details, permits and the Environmental Impact Assessment (EIA) and is also making agreements with companies and the government.

-Porthos expects to take a final investment decision in the autumn of 2021.
+Porthos expects to take a final investment decision in 2022.
 As soon as the investment decision has been taken, the construction of the infrastructure will start.
 It is expected that the system will be operational by 2024.

 Which parties will be supplying CO2?

-In the autumn of 2019, Porthos has signed Joint Development Agreements with four companies: Air Liquide, Air Products, ExxonMobil and Shell.
+Porthos has signed Joint Development Agreements (JDAs) with four companies: Air Liquide, Air Products, ExxonMobil and Shell.

 What is a Joint Development Agreement?